Render Studio Examples and Resources

 -

 Click the Appearance panel icon () to open the Appearance panel's Spot light parameters.
 In the Other submenu, change the Flux value to roughly 6000 (first image below).
-The Flux parameter may require higher or lower values, depending on the size of the scene elements.
+The Flux parameter may require higher or lower values, depending on the size of the scene entities.
 The light appears on the artist model (second image below):

 -